ValentinPy1/TrendSearch/replit.md

 5. View 6 metric cards and interactive 12-month trend chart
 6. Select keywords from table to view their trends
 7. Click "History" to view all previous ideas and reports
+8. At the bottom of the page: Call-to-action linking to thepioneer.vc - "Validated an idea?
+Let's help you launch it."

 ## Development Notes